 Over the past year, this blog post about the bridges of Nijmegen became the most popular article on my blog.
 Perhaps I’ve had a bit of luck because of the publicity generated by the Giro d’Italia which started in Nijmegen a few days after my visit.
 To celebrate the success here are some pictures of the bridges I made during two later trips to the city on the Waal.

 On a beautiful Sunday morning in January I was in Nijmegen once again.
 It was only a short visit but long enough to make a stroll around Veur-Lent island, which was covered with a thin layer of snow.
 The Zaligebrug looked quite, well, blissfull.
 Which is exactly what the name means, in Dutch.

 My next visit was a few months later, at the end of March.
 This time I had the opportunity to make some pictures around sunset.
 The light of the low sun made the elegant concrete forms of the Extended Waal Bridge look even better.

 Once a year the sun shines precisely through the pedestrian crossings underneath the Lentloper.
 You could call it a Lenthenge.

 A little later, the sun has disappeared below the horizon.
 The sky behind The Crossing turns all shades of red.
 Soon the lanterns will go on one by one.
 On the beach along the Waal there is a serene silence.

 The blue hour begins.
 The Lentloper is spectacularly illuminated from below; also in the railing there are lights.
-The stairs and slopes of the Lentse Warande on the other side, are accentuated with a few long lines of light.
+On the other side, the stairs and slopes of the Lentse Warande are accentuated with a few long lines of light.